dat320-2019/course-info/lab-submission.md

    account for only this (and other) courses if you do not want Autograder to access your personal one with the requested permissions.

-## Signing up for the course
+## Signing up for a course

-1. Click the Courses menu item.

-2. In the Courses menu select “Join a course”.
+1. Click the Plus (+) menu and select “Join course”.
 Available courses will be listed.

-3. Find the course “dat320-YEAR” and click Sign up.
+2. Find the course and click Enroll.

+3. Wait for the teaching staff to confirm your Autograder registration.

-4. Read through and accept the terms.
-You will then be invited to the organization "dat320-YEAR" on GitHub.
+4. You will then be invited to the course organization on GitHub.

-5. An invitation will be sent to the email address registered with your GitHub account.
+   An invitation will be sent to the email address associated with your GitHub account.
    Accept the invitation using the received email.

-6. Wait for the teaching staff to verify your Autograder-registration.
+   Note that emails from GitHub can sometimes take a while to arrive.
+   TODO(meling): provide instructions for bypassing the email.

-7. You will get your own repository in the "dat320-YEAR" organization on GitHub after your registration is verified.
+5. Once you have accepted the invitation, you will get your own repository under the course organization on GitHub.

 ## Instructions for submitting a lab assignment